hb9kns/webforms/README.md

 ### Configuration file

 Each collection of webforms is defined by a configuration file with suffix `.cfg` , which is indicated to the CGI script by a GET variable and a hardcoded directory, or completely hardcoded for improved safety.

 This file contains the name of the base/index file (indicated by a leading `base` field), and the names of the (one or more) page files (indicated by `page`).
 Each file name must be prepended with the page name, and may be followed by a description, which will be included in the rendered page headers.
-(The page name is irrelevant for the index file, but it must be given for any file.)
+The page name for the index file must be set to `file` for correct syntax.

 By setting the field `nopageindex` to something else than `false` or `0` , displaying of the column for the index/base string can be suppressed.